-The European Banking Authority (EBA) will continue publishing both DPM 1.0 and DPM 2.0 during a transitional period that lasts until December 2025.
-The taxonomy is generated from the database (DPM 2.0) and it follows taxonomy architecture 2.0.
-During this transitional period, reporting institutions could use taxonomy, DPM 1.0 or DPM 2.0 for their data collection, validation or data analysis if they wish.
+The EBA will maintain DPM 1.0 database for compatibility during the transition period and reporting institutions could use the taxonomy, the DPM 1.0 and the DPM 2.0 databases for their data collection, validation or data analysis if they wish.

 Starting from December 2025, the EBA will only publish DPM 2.0 and its taxonomy for all regulatory reporting frameworks.
 The goal of this transition is to ensure a smoother move toward the more advanced, integrated, and granular reporting capabilities provided by DPM 2.0